-Apps for booking visits to hairdressers and beauty salons have increased over the last few years, but the Polish company Booksy remains the leader in this market.
-Especially after the latest financing round, it will expand its operations in North America, expand to new industries, and acquire companies with complementary offerings.
+Apps for booking visits to hairdressers and beauty salons have increased over the last few years.
+But Booksy remains the leader in this market.
+Especially after the latest financing round.
+Due to this, it will expand its operations in North America, and acquire companies with complementary offerings.

-The Booksy SaaS (Software as a Service) application is designed for business management, serving customers to book and pay for visits to local beauty businesses.
+Booksy SaaS (Software as a Service) application is serving customers to book and pay for visits to local beauty businesses.
 The latter, in turn, can manage reservations, payments, and customer base via the accompanying Booksy Biz application.
 The platform also allows salons to sell other products via Booksy E-Commerce.
-It acts as a marketplace whereby customers can find and book appointments with various service providers, not just local stylists.
+It acts as a marketplace.
+Customers can find and book appointments with various service providers, not just local stylists.

 In December 2020, it also merged with the competitive booking service no. 2 in the beauty industry on the Polish market, the Moment company.
-It allowed increasing the number of users from less than 8M to 13M, which could not escape the attention of investment funds.
-At the beginning of 2021, Booksy received a record-breaking capital injection from VC funds in the history of Polish startups (more about which above).
-The company could reach more showrooms and service providers throughout the United States and all regions in which it operates, contributing to an increase in customers.
+It allowed increasing the number of users from less than 8M to 13M.
+Due to it, at the beginning of 2021, Booksy received a record-breaking capital injection from VC funds in the history of Polish startups (more about which above).
+The company could reach more showrooms and service providers throughout the USA and all regions in which it operates.

 The company is headquartered in the US with offices in six countries.
-It also works with major tech brands such as Facebook, Instagram, Google, and Yelp to provide a seamless booking experience right on their platforms.
+It also works with major tech brands.
+For example, Facebook, Instagram, Google, and Yelp to provide a seamless booking experience right on their platforms.
 Booksy is also one of only three providers globally integrated with the Facebook Appointment Planner.
-It successfully delivers on its “customer first” promise, and more than 70% of them are likely to recommend Booksy to friends or colleagues.
-Its management team has experience in successful startups such as iTaxi, Eo Networks and Docplanner, and leading blue-chip and consulting companies, e.g. Amazon, Google, eBay, Groupon, Wonga, McKinsey, AT Kearney, PwC or EY.
+It successfully delivers on its “customer first” promise.
+So more than 70% of them are likely to recommend Booksy to friends or colleagues.
+Its management team has experience in successful startups such as iTaxi, Eo Networks and Docplanner.
+As well as in leading blue-chip and consulting companies, e.g. Amazon, Google, eBay, Groupon, Wonga, McKinsey, AT Kearney, PwC or EY.

 Wanting to win in the US finally, Stefan Batory is thinking about listing the company on the New York Stock Exchange.
 He dreams of building the most prominent company from Poland, as recognizable as Coca-Cola or Pepsi.